Sample Rate & Bit Depth Explained (and What to Use)

 Sample rate

 Sample rate is how many times per second your interface measures the incoming audio, in kilohertz (kHz).
+This is part of what an audio interface does – converting your analog signal into digital samples.
 44.1 kHz (CD standard) and 48 kHz (video standard) are the common choices.
 Higher rates like 96 kHz capture slightly more ultrasonic detail but double your file sizes and CPU load for benefits most people can’t hear.

 Bit depth